MikeDavidG2/bike-share_case-study/README.md

 # bike-share_case-study
-## A case study of real-world bike-share data acting as a capstone project for my Google Data Analytics Certificate.
+## Unveiling Insights from 6 Million Rows of Bike-Share Data: A Google Data Analytics Capstone.

 ![Tableau Map](https://drive.google.com/uc?export=view&id=1bPFttO5RU8FudxSmCibEroFeHRusWPQn)

 ## I. Background
+In order to complete my Google Data Analytics Professional Certificate, I've been tasked with performing a case study as a marketing data analyst for a *fictional* bike-sharing company named Cyclistic.
+Using real-world data from an actual bike-share company - Divvy - located in Chicago, I will download the data, process, analyze, and "present" the insights to the marketing director & other members of Cyclistic's leadership team.

-Cyclistic is a fictional bike-sharing company that owns more than 5,800 bicycles and over 600 docking stations in the city of Chicago, IL.
+Cyclistic is a fictional bike-sharing company that owns more than 5,800 bicycles and almost 700 docking stations in the city of Chicago, IL.
 Since their launch in 2016, Cyclistic has focused their marketing strategy on boosting general awareness and engaging broad consumer segments.
 In order to appeal to the largest possible consumer base, Cyclistic has pricing plans for casual riders via single-rides & day passes, and consistent riders via annual memberships.

-The annual memberships have been found to be much more profitable to the company vs. the casual passes.
-Instead of trying to sell annual memberships to brand new customers, the Cyclistic marketing team has decided to develop a marketing campaign to convert their casual riders into annual members.
+The marketing director is convinced that annual memberships are much more profitable to the company vs. the casual passes.
+Instead of trying to sell annual memberships to brand new customers, the Cyclistic marketing team has decided to develop a campaign to convert their casual riders into annual members.

 ## II.
 Business Task
-In order to create a successful marketing campaign, the Cyclistic marketing team first needs to understand how the casual riders (**CR**) use the Cyclistic bikes differently from the annual members (**AM**).
+In order to create a successful campaign, Cyclistic's marketing team first needs to understand how the casual riders & annual members use the bikes differently.

 Bike-share trip data for one year will be analyzed to answer:

 - **What distinguishes a casual rider from an annual member?**
-  - How many CR rides took place during the analysis year?
+  - *How many* casual rides took place during the analysis year?
-  - How long do CR ride?
+  - *When* do casual riders ride?
-  - What bike type do CR prefer?
-  - Where do CR ride?
+  - *How long* do casual riders ride?
+  - *Bike type preference*:  Do casual riders prefer E-bikes or classic?
-  - When do CR ride?
+  - *Where* do casual riders ride?

 ## III.
 Prepare
 ### Reliability of the data:
-Cyclistic is a fictional company so -- for the sake of this case-study -- data from Divvy (an actual bike-share company) will be used.
+Since Cyclistic is a fictional company, we will analyze publicly available data from an actual bike-share company - Divvy.

 Before analyzing, it's important to consider a few key aspects of the dataset: